ashpak81/ashpak81/README.md

 - MERN web development
 - Spring Boot

-💻 I have a good understanding of ASP.NET Core.
+💻 I have a good understanding of:
+- Java
+- Object-Oriented Programming (OOP)
+- MySQL Database
+- Problem Solving
+- Linux OS
+- ASP.NET Core

 🚀 I am looking for opportunities as a Software Developer at a well-established and professional company where I can better utilize my skills.